izure1/klaf/docs/engine/README.md

 })
 ```

 This engine is used when you want to build a typical database.
-Although it only works in a Node.js environment, it can store data permanently.
+Although it only works in a JavaScript Runtime environment, it can store data permanently.

 ### InMemoryEngine

-**InMemoryEngine** works in both Node.js and browser environments.
+**InMemoryEngine** works in both JavaScript runtime and web browser environments.
 This engine does not create any files; it only stores data in the computer's memory.
 As a result, all data is lost when the instance is terminated.

 ```typescript
 import { KlafDocument } from 'klaf.js'